Payments - Common Reason Response Codes (RRC)

 Introduction

-This article provides an overview of common Reason Response Codes (RRC) used in Visa Acceptance and Cybersource payment processing.
+This article provides an overview of common Reason Response Codes (RRCs) used in Visa Acceptance and Cybersource payment processing.
 RRCs indicate the outcome of a transaction, including successful authorizations, declines, errors, and fraud-related flags.
-Understanding these codes helps merchants quickly identify transaction status, troubleshoot issues, and determine next steps.
+Understanding these codes helps merchants quickly identify transaction status, troubleshoot issues, and determine appropriate next steps.

 For the complete list of RRCs, refer to the Support Article: "What does this Reason Code mean?".
 For API inquiries: